Frojd/Wagtail-Pipit/docs/getting-started.md

 If you have any problem getting your project up and running.
 Please let us know by filing an issue and we will help you out.

-It also gives us valuable insights on how we can improve the stack and documentation.
+Reported issues gives us valuable insights on how we can improve the stack and documentation.